Frequently Asked Questions...

 The services are registered and approved for the child care subsidy.
 This means that you may be entitled to fee reductions off your daily fees or tax rebates.
 Before commencing child care you must call the Family Assistance office on 13 61 50 and ask to “be assessed for child care benefit”, the customer reference numbers (CRN) for the family assistance office are included on your child’s enrolment form and we will match this in the online database, you need to be sure which parent your child is linked to for child care benefit and provide parent dates of birth as well.

 This is how the service is informed of the amount of child care benefit that will be paid by the Government on your behalf and this is reflected on your service statements.
-The centre will email your account statement to you every fortnight.
+You will be able to access your statement 24/7 Via our Xplor App

 The Family Assistance Office will advise your eligibility for the child care subsidy.
 They are open until 8pm, so often 7:45pm is a good time to call.
 The current subsidies are Child Care Subsidy and Kindergarten Funding (for the year before school).